Criticism of the Quran: Hindu criticism

 Hindu Swami Dayanand Saraswati gave a brief analysis of the Quran in the 14th chapter of his 19th-century book Satyarth Prakash.
-He calls the concept of Islam highly offensive, and doubted that there is any connection of Islam with God:
+He calls the concept of Islam highly offensive, and doubts that there is any connection between Islam and God:

 Had the God of the Quran been the Lord of all creatures, and been Merciful and kind to all, he would never have commanded the Muhammedans to slaughter men of other faiths, and animals, etc. If he [God] is Merciful, won't he show mercy even to the sinners?
 If the answer be given in the affirmative, it [the Quran] cannot be true, because further on it is said in the Quran "Put infidels to the sword," in other words, he that does not believe in the Quran, and Muhammad is an infidel [he should, therefore, be put to death].
 Since the Quran sanctions such cruelty to non-Muslims and innocent creatures such as cows it can never be the Word of God.

 On the other hand, Mahatma Gandhi, the moral leader of the 20th-century Indian independence movement, found the significance of non-violence in the Quran, but the history of Muslims to be aggressive, which is criticized by Muslims themselves based on Quranic consultative concept of Shura, while he claimed that Hindus have passed that stage of societal evolution:

-Though, in my opinion, non-violence has a predominant place in the Quran, the thirteen hundred years of imperialistic expansion has made the Muslims fighters as a body.
+Though, in my opinion, non-violence has a predominant place in the Quran, the thirteen hundred years of imperialistic expansion have made the Muslims fighters as a body.
 They are therefore aggressive.
 Bullying is the natural excrescence of an aggressive spirit.
-The Hindu has an ages old civilization.
-He is essentially non violent.
-His civilization has passed through the experiences that the two recent ones are still passing through.
+The Hindu has an ages-old civilization.
+He is essentially non-violent.
+His civilization has already undergone what the two recent ones are still passing through.
 If Hinduism was ever imperialistic in the modern sense of the term, it has outlived its imperialism and has either deliberately or as a matter of course given it up.
 Predominance of the non-violent spirit has restricted the use of arms to a small minority which must always be subordinate to a civil power, highly spiritual, learned, and selfless.